Energy Cost Comparison Calculator

 What is Energy Cost Comparison?

 Energy cost comparison evaluates the annual running costs of different heating, cooling, and energy systems to identify the most cost-effective option.
-This includes comparing gas vs electric heating, heat pumps vs boilers, and the impact of insulation improvements.
+This includes comparing gas furnace vs heat pump, the impact of insulation improvements, and solar vs grid electricity.
 For solar-specific analysis, see the Solar Savings Calculator.

 The Formula